hyperflask/hyperflask-docs/docs/guides/components.md

 ### React components

 Define react components as usual in a jsx file named after the component.
+You must export your component as default.
 Call them in your template like any other component.
 Each component call will create an independant react tree.

 !!! important
     React is not bundled with Hyperflask.
 You will need to install it using npm.